 My experience bears out Collier’s point of view.

-After many years teaching and learning in the educational technology field, I’ve observed that a fair number of the children who are closely monitored in secret eventually find out what their parents are doing.
+After many years of teaching and learning in the educational technology field, I’ve observed that a fair number of the children who are closely monitored in secret eventually find out what their parents are doing.
 Often these kids spend time figuring out ways to avoid detection — and they don’t need to work very hard, because there are hundreds of ways, with new opportunities emerging all of the time.
 For the kids the process of digitally hiding out turns into a game.

 Parents and children need to work together, framing digital expectations and deciding, in general, how family members will interact online.
 This ensures that when mistakes or problems occur — and they will happen from time-to-time — the parent-child connections will be strong enough to collaboratively solve the problems.